Drawflow Tutorial: 1. How to Set Up Drawflow

 If you see this, congratulations — you’ve setup a working Drawflow project.

-In the next tutorial, we’ll dive deeper into adding connected nodes.
+In the next tutorial, you’ll dive deeper into creating nodes that load by default on page load